What is HIPAA and how does it concern the relationship between clients/partners and Altris Inc.?

 HIPAA-related recommendations for clients on how to be compliant;

-Altris HIPAA Security Measures Policy. to be added.
+Altris HIPAA Security Measures Policy can be found here.

 Altris Business Associate Agreement